FBoucher/stream-projects/_drafts/2021-01-27-Stream-157-TinyBlazorAdmin-Syncfusion.md

 layout: post
 title: "Stream 157 - Let's make the URL Shortener prettier... playing with Blazor Syncfusion"
 date: 2021-01-27
-categories: stream
+categories: tinyblazoradmin
+tags: [blazor,syncfusion,css,dotnet]
 ---

 ## Summary

-In this live stream session, Frank is
+In this live stream session, Frank is working on the Tiny Blazor Admin website.
+Updating the home, Urls manager and Statistics pages.
+THe goal is to have a nice looking verion to push into the branch main ASAP.

-📺 - Twitch archive - stream no.146
+📺 - Twitch archive - stream no.157

 ## Replay

-{% include youtube.html id="________________" %}
+{% include youtube.html id="ZIcjZyN8qHQ" %}
 <br/><!--more-->

-## Timestamps

-    00:00:00 Intro
-    00:00:10 Bonjour, Hi!

 Project
 -------

-All the code for this project is available on GitHub: Azure Url Shortener - https://github.com/FBoucher/AzUrlShortener

 All the code for this project is available on GitHub: Tiny Blazor Admin - https://github.com/FBoucher/TinyBlazorAdmin

-All the code for this project is available on GitHub: Cloud Bot - https://github.com/FBoucher/CloudBot

-### Project

-All the code for this project is available on GitHub: tinyblazoradmin - https://github.com/FBoucher/tinyblazoradmin

 ### New Followers